Automated Sensitivity Analysis for Probabilistic Loops: Sensitivity Analysis

 In this section, we study the sensitivity of program variable moments with respect to symbolic parameters.
 We present two exact and fully automatic methods to answer the question of how small changes in symbolic parameters influence the moments of program variables.
 As such, we exploit the fact that closed-forms for variable moments in admissible loops are computable (Section~\ref{section:sensitvity:admissible}).
 We further go beyond the admissible loop setting (Section~\ref{section:sensitvity:non-admissible}) and devise a sensitivity analysis technique applicable to some non-admissible loops, such as the program in Figure~\ref{fig:running:2}.

 \begin{definition}[Sensitivity] Let \prog\ be a probabilistic loop, $x \in \vars$ and $p \in \params$.
-The \emph{sensitivity} of the $k$th moment of $x$ with respect to $p$, denoted as $\diffp \E(x_n^k)$, is defined as the partial derivative of $\E(x_n^k)$ with respect to $p$.
+The \emph{sensitivity} of the $k$th moment of $x$ with respect to $p$, denoted as $\diffp \E(x_n^k)$, is defined as the partial derivative of $\E(x_n^k)$ with respect to $p$, and parameterized by loop counter $n$.
 For monomials $M$ of variables, the sensitivity $\diffp \E(M_n)$ is defined analogously. \end{definition}

 Similar to \emph{moment computability}~\cite{polar}, we define a program to be \emph{sensitivity computable} if the sensitivities of all the variables' expected values are expressible in closed-form.

 \begin{definition}[Sensitivity Computability] Let \prog{} be a probabilistic program and $p \in \params$. \prog{} is \emph{sensitivity computable with respect to $p$}, if for every variable $x \in \vars$ the sensitivity $\diffp \E(x_n)$ has an exponential polynomial closed-form that is computable. \end{definition}